Open Bible Data Home About News OET Key

 (To de telos taʸs parangelias estin agapaʸ ek katharas kardias, kai suneidaʸseōs agathaʸs, kai pisteōs anupokritou,)

-ULT Now the goal of this command is love from a pure heart, and a good conscience, and a sincere faith,
+ULTNow the goal of the command is love from a pure heart and a good conscience and a sincere faith,

-UST We insist on these things so that God’s people will love each other.
-They will do this when they desire only what is good, when they know confidently that they are doing the right things, and when they genuinely trust in God.
+USTI want you to require those things so that people will love each other.
+They will do that while they desire only what is good, while they know that they are doing what is right, and while they genuinely trust in Jesus.

 T4TTeach them to have pure desires [MTY] and so to know that God approves of what they do, and to sincerely believe the true teaching.
 By doing that, they will love God well.